Instagram Contact

 The down payment also plays a role in mortgage costs.
 A higher down payment reduces monthly payments and lowers overall interest expenses.
 Some buyers put down 20% to avoid private mortgage insurance (PMI), while others choose lower down payments to keep more cash on hand for renovations or moving costs.

 Another factor is choosing between fixed and adjustable mortgage rates.
 A fixed-rate mortgage provides consistent payments over time, which works well for those planning to stay in the home long-term.
 An adjustable-rate mortgage (ARM) starts with lower rates but can increase over time, making it a riskier option.
-Buyers should consider their financial plans before selecting a mortgage type.
+Buyers should consider their financial plans carefully before selecting a mortgage type.

 Getting pre-approved for a mortgage helps streamline the process.
 Pre-approval gives buyers a clear idea of their budget and shows sellers they are serious about purchasing.
 Knowing how much can be borrowed and understanding loan terms ahead of time reduces stress when searching for a home.